SpaceG/spaceg.github.io/_posts/2018-05-13-mongodb-commandlines-database-setup.markdown

-This it, Hope you like my SailsJS + PassportJS + MongoDB authentication SailsJS V. 1.0.1.
-Please feel free to Fork, Star and Clone it.
+Reade More @ our Files:
-See the Issue Detail here on Github <a href="https://github.com/SpaceG/oAuthy-SailsJS-PassportJS-MongoDB-Authentication">Download</a>
+See the Issue Detail here on Github <a href="https://github.com/SpaceG/youtube/edit/master/mongo_db.md">Go Read</a>
-Link: <a href="https://github.com/SpaceG/oAuthy-SailsJS-PassportJS-MongoDB-Authentication">SailsJS + PassportJS + MongoDB authentication SailsJS V. 1.0.1.</a>
+Link: <a href="https://github.com/SpaceG/youtube/edit/master/mongo_db.md">MongoDB Connections and Set Up. </a>